mevdschee/peg-solitaire.c/README.md

 ![layouts](http://www.leaseweblabs.com/wp-content/uploads/2014/11/peg-solitaire_layouts.png)

-The above layouts are supported.
+The above layouts are supported ([image source]( https://en.wikipedia.org/wiki/Peg_solitaire#/media/File:Peg_Solitaire_game_board_shapes.svg)).
 You may specify them as the first argument.
 If no layout is specified, then "English" is chosen.

 ### Requirements